BloomTech-Labs/coder-heroes-fe/README.md

 - `Utils` directory is for any of the business logic that your application may need to use.
 - Simple one-off _helper_ functions that you may need can be defined in this directory.
-- Any reusable logic or handlers or config files can also be used here.
+- Any reusable logic or handlers or config files can also be used her e.
 - **REMINDER do not** check any sensitive information into git